-Once a year I like posting a great article that I saw years back from Mike Boyle, one of the leading strength and conditioning coaches in the world.
+Every few years I like posting a great article that I saw a while back from Mike Boyle, one of the leading strength and conditioning coaches in the world.
 I feel the advice is timeless and everyone can benefit from the message.

 So here you go!
 You only have one body:

 Imagine you are sixteen years old and your parents give you your first car.
-They also give you simple instructions.
-There is one small stipulation: You only get one car, and you can never get another.
+They also give you simple instructions: You only get one car, and you can never get another.
 Never.
 No trade-ins, no trade-ups.
 Nothing.

-Wow, now would we ever put a lot of time and effort into maintenance if that were the case!
+Would you put a lot of time and effort into maintenance if that were the case?

 Think about it.
 One body.
 You determine the mileage.
 You set the maintenance plan.